marvelous-comics/project_ADAELE/README.md

 ## Contributions

 - __Ahmed Kooli__:
+    - Parsed the data on the web
-    - responsible for the Jupyter Notebook
+    - Took care of the website

 - __Antoine Schmider__:
-    - wrote text/concept for project proposal
+    - Parsed the data on the web
+    - Helped with the website

 - __Jordan Metz__:
-    - sourced the cadastral dataset from the Lausanne office of cadastre
+    - Analysis of the data:
+    	- fdsdf
+	- dsadf
+	- safd
+    - Plot with Plotly

 - __Pierre-Louis Gaudillère__:
-    - blbla
+    - Analysis of the data